alan-turing-institute/TuringDataStories/README.md

 Our goal at _TuringDataStories_ is to produce educational data science content through the story telling medium.

-Our content will be split into different _Story Packages_, which begin with an interesting and relevant hypothesis and walks the user through the entire data science process - from gathering and cleaning the data, to visualisation and machine learning.
+Our content will be split into different _Story Packages_, which begin with an interesting and relevant hypothesis and walks the user through the entire data science process - from gathering and cleaning the data, to using it for data analysis.

 Our hope is that through these stories, readers will be motivated by the explanatory power of data science techniques, but also feel enabled to try it out themselves.